diego773/homework01/README.md

 ## About

 This site was made using semantic HTML.
-This allows for the site to be more accesible and
+This also allows for the site to be more accesible and better optimized for search engines.

 # Demos